-It's the beginning of 2021, and soon enough it's going to be the start of the new lunar year, the year of the ox!
-What better way to bring in the lunar new year than with some dessert.
-These cotton soft chiffon cupcakes are decorated with a citrus whipped cream to resemble cute little mandarins.
+It’s the beginning of new year, and soon enough it’s going to be the start of the new lunar year, the year of the ox!
+What better way to bring in the lunar new year than with some dessert?
+These cotton soft chiffon cupcakes are decorated with citrus whipped cream to resemble cute little mandarins.

 What do mandarins symbolise in Chinese culture?